Anthologies and Collections and PseudoPod and You III: Dream Warriors

 What if the book is self-published?

-We’ve been publishing for almost 15 years outside a Legacy Publishing structure, so please send us books that are outside one as well.
-Just make sure it’s from 2021, please.
+We’ve been publishing for 15 years outside a Legacy Publishing structure, so please send us books that are outside one as well.
+Just make sure it’s from 2022, please.

 What about re-releasing a previous publication in a new format (trade paperback, new digital edition, etc.)?

-Sorry, no. Those stories will be declined unconsidered, as we want to focus our energies for this call on 2021 publications.
-Our 2021 publication schedule is set through Halloween.
-We’ll be accepting stories for our flash fiction contest in August and open for general submissions in September.
+Sorry, no. Those stories will be declined unconsidered, as we want to focus our energies for this call on 2022 publications.
+Our 2022 publication schedule is set through Halloween.
+We’ll be open for general submissions in August.
 Send us your best then.

 More questions will be added as we receive them.